graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 Is equivalent to the `Name` defined in the GraphQL specification.

 ## Validation
-Validation ensures that {FieldSelection} scalars are semantically correct within the given context.
+Validation ensures that {FieldSelectionMap} scalars are semantically correct within the given context.

-Validation of {FieldSelection} scalars occurs during the composition phase, ensuring that all {FieldSelection} entries are syntactically correct and semantically meaningful relative to the context.
+Validation of {FieldSelectionMap} scalars occurs during the composition phase, ensuring that all {FieldSelectionMap} entries are syntactically correct and semantically meaningful relative to the context.

-Composition is only possible if the {FieldSelection} is validated successfully.
-An invalid {FieldSelection} results in undefined behavior, making composition impossible.
+Composition is only possible if the {FieldSelectionMap} is validated successfully.
+An invalid {FieldSelectionMap} results in undefined behavior, making composition impossible.

 ### Examples
 In this section, we will assume the following type system in order to demonstrate examples: